Pumpkin Chocolate Chip Cookies

 - 2 cups semisweet chocolate chips

-- Preheat oven to 350 degrees F. Line baking sheets with parchment paper or silicone mat.
+- Preheat oven to 350 degrees F. Line baking sheets with parchment paper or a silicone mat.

 - Add in the flour mixture and mix until just combined.
 Stir in chocolate chips.

-- Drop spoonful of dough onto prepared sheets and bake for 10-12 minutes or until lightly brown and firm.
+- Using a cookie scoop, place scoop full of dough onto prepared sheets and bake for 10-12 minutes or until lightly brown and firm.
 Let cool completely on wire rack.

-Thank you Trista for sharing this recipe today.
+Thank you, Trista, for sharing this recipe today.
 And I don’t think those neon pink post-it notes are subtle…just saying man!
+I hope you guys enjoy these pumpkin chocolate chip cookies.